Coronavirus updates in Central Texas: Friday school and cases stat tracker

 - Central Texas school districts:

-- Leander ISD: For the week of Aug.
-28-Sept.
-3, there have been 268 total positive cases.
-There have been 875 total cumulative positive cases.
+- Leander ISD: For the week of Sept.
+4-10 there have been 170 total positive cases.
+There have been 1,086 total cumulative positive cases.

-- Pflugerville ISD: For the week of Aug.
-30-Sept.
-3, there have been 134 total positive cases.
-There have been 452 total cumulative positive cases.
+- Pflugerville ISD: For the week of Sept.
+6-10, there have been 97 total positive cases.
+There have been 603 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)